browserengineering/book/book/visual-effects.md

 later.

 Now we are ready to load the images.
-Each image found will be loaded and stored into an `images` dictionary on a `Tab` keyed by URL.
+Each image found will be loaded and stored in an `images` dictionary on a `Tab` keyed by URL.
 However, to actually show an image on the first screen, we have to first *decode* it.
 Images are sent over the network in one of many optimized encoding formats, such as PNG or JPEG; when we need to draw them to the screen, we need to convert from the